danizord/zend-expressive/doc/book/container/factories.md

 - **Requires**: no additional services are required.
 - **Optional**:
     - `Zend\Expressive\Router\RouterInterface`.
-When provided, the service will be used to construct the `Application` instance; otherwise, an Aura router implementation will be used.
+When provided, the service will be used to construct the `Application` instance; otherwise, an FastRoute router implementation will be used.
     - `Zend\Expressive\FinalHandler`.
 This is a meta-service, as the only concrete type required is a callable that can be used as a final middleware in the